Xinjiang Astronomical Observatory: Programs

 XAO has held a wide range of interesting public science popularization since it was set up.
 Popular science in XAO comprises Star Party for the public, Field Trip for students, Astronomers Get into Campus, free camps for children who live in remote poverty-stricken areas, Open House Day and so on.
-The results of spreading public science depend not only on our ability but also on our willingness to give.

 International collaboration is an important channel for XAO to promote the development of astronomy, astrophysics and other related fields of science.
-So far, XAO has already established friendly relationship with America, Australia, Netherland, Japan, Germany, England, Italy, Russia, Sweden, Taiwan and Hong Kong.
-Besides, has also established a good partnership with domestic scientific research institutions as well as universities.

-XAO has more than 100 staff, including 87 scientific and technical personnel, 19 management personnel, also hired 2 foreign professor emeritus and experts from well known universities and research institutions as our guest professors.
+XAO has more than 100 staff members, including 87 scientific and technical personnel, 19 management personnel, and 2 professors emeritus and experts from foreign universities and research institutions as guest professors.